TonyNovak.com

 Step 5.
 Decide if You Want Insurance

 The pension may be insured in the event that you become disabled or dies before retirement age.
 In either event, insurance allows the plan to continue as originally planned.
 If you are single or your spouse is financially independent, insurance makes less sense.
 Insurance increases the plan cost but might not increase the tax-deductible amount because insurance costs are generally not tax-deductible.
-Insurance may be included inside the pension plan but I generally suggest that it makes more sense to keep insurance out of pension plans.
-Be aware that insurance included inside a pension plan is more likely to raise the IRS examiner' s suspicion and that the IRS is focusing on this issue as a high priority audit factor.

 Step 6.
 Decide on the Investments

 Insured pension plans, as the name implies, are funded with insured investments.
 This takes away most of the characteristic guesswork and variables in most other types of investment securities.
 Plans funded with traditional insured products include a built-in commission and usually have no separate administrative charges.
 If you select no-load investment products, then fees are paid separately.
 Sometimes, but not always, a better investment is available as a no-load.
 You should compare both options.
 This decision is not as difficult as it seems; just focus on your expected net rate of return after all plan expenses are paid.
-If you select no-load investments, the administrative fees usually total about $650 in the first year and less in future years if the plan remains stable.
-In any event, we always suggest that you limit total investment expenses to about 1.2% of your account balance.

 Step 7.
 Check the Assumptions